bumi001/extension-cpp-meson-cuda/README.md

 - It sets up Py_LIMITED_API correctly
 - It enables compilation with CUDA support

-This example specifically illustrates the use of `meson` and 'meson-python` to build, install and use a torch C++ extension.
+This example specifically illustrates the use of `meson` and `meson-python` to build, install and use a torch C++ extension.

 **Preliminaries**